pignacio/vim-yapf-format/README.rst

 Usage
 =====

+* The ``YapfFullFormat`` command formats the whole file and tries to restore the cursor position after formatting.

+**NOTE:**  Right now we can't do mucho about the cursor, so ``YapfFullFormat`` just tries to restore it to the same line and column it was before formatting.
+Maybe if ``yapf`` implements something like ``clang-format.py`` ``--cursor`` argument, we can improve this.

-Use the ``YapfFormat`` command to format the current lines or range.
-Some
+* Use the ``YapfFormat`` command to format the current line or range.
+The cursor is reset to the beggining of the formatted range.
+Some examples:
-examples:

 .. code:: vim